header logo

 George Best is a player who possesses many important skills

-George Best made his Manchester United debut, aged 17, on 14 September 1963 against West Bromwich Albion at Old Trafford in a 1-0 win.
-Two weeks later Best scored his first goal against Burnley.
-At the end of the season, Best had six goals, and Manchester United finished second, behind champions Liverpool.
-In the second season, 1964-65, Best and Manchester United won the championship.
-Best made headlines at the age of 20 when he scored two goals in the quarter-finals of the European Cup against Benfica in 1966, and was dubbed "El Beatle" by the press.
+In his second season (1964-65), Best and Manchester United won the championship.
+Best made headlines at the age of 20 when he scored two goals in the quarter-finals of the European Cup against Benfica in 1966 and was dubbed "El Beatle" by the press.

 Refer to the most reputable and safe list of betting site recommended by experts.